ibexa/documentation-developer/docs/guide/recommendation.md

 You can also bypass named arguments using standard value passing as arguments.

-##### Item ID
+#### Item ID

 The item ID is usually set to the viewed ContentId.
 Depending on requirements, it can be set to a different value, in collaboration with YOOCHOOSE.

-##### Displaying image aliases
+#### Displaying image variations

 Displaying image variations defined with image aliases is not currently supported out of the box.

 You can work around this limitation by creating your own template (based on <https://github.com/ezsystems/ezstudio-demo/blob/master/app/Resources/EzSystemsRecommendationBundle/views/recommendations.html.twig>) or your own Twig extension (based on <https://github.com/ezsystems/EzSystemsRecommendationBundle/blob/master/Twig/RecommendationTwigExtension.php#L214>).

-If you want to access a specific image alias through API, you need to add the `image` parameter to the request url with name of alias as its value, for example:
+If you want to access a specific image variation through API, you need to add the `image` parameter to the request URL with name of the variation as its value.
+For example, to retrieve the `rss` variation of the image, use:

 `/api/ezp/v2/ez_recommendation/v1/contenttypes/16?lang=eng-GB&fields=title,description,image,intro,name&page=1&page_size=20&image=rss`

-to retrieve the `rss` alias of the image.

-The additional `sa` parameter takes the siteaccess name and defines the siteaccess whose content will be displayed.
+The additional `sa` parameter takes the SiteAccess name and defines the SiteAccess whose content will be displayed.

 ### Troubleshooting